 Of course, any time you find females there will be males hanging around in the trees.
 Lets just say they aren’t there for the food.
 When several males congregate they sometimes fight.
 Fortunately the males ignored us.

 He would grab a small handful of rice and leave.
-He probably wasn’t hungry, just curious about which females were receptive to him.
+He wasn’t hungry, just curious about which females were receptive to him, and also for a show of dominance over the younger males.
+He has the brawn to back up his bravado, and he will use it if challenged.

-Some of the smaller creatures found innovative ways to get to the rice!
+Some of the smaller creatures found innovative ways to get to the rice!.
+This is a young Macaque.

 If one grabbed you it was necessary to bribe your way our of their grasp by giving them gum, or believe it or not, bar soap to chew on.
 Here is Dr. P paying the toll to get off the bridge.